Mixed experience; organization and communication appear average with varied impressions and occasional stress.

 Discussed with a couple of Rutgers alumni.
 Practiced interview questions with a couple of friends who are already in the pharmacy school other than Rutgers.

 Applicants were positively impressed by the friendly demeanor of the people they interacted with during the interview process.
-They also appreciated the interviewers' approach of rephrasing questions to ensure understanding.
+Many appreciated the interviewers' friendliness and willingness to rephrase questions for better understanding.
+Some expressed curiosity about the length of the interview.

 One of the interviewers did try to intimidate me- but isn't that they're job?